LivePersonInc/developer-center/pages/documents/SecurityAndAuthenication/MutualTLSAuthentication/MtlsAPI/methods/p12TesterResource/mtls-check-p12.md

   - p12-key-tester.html
 ---

-This method will allow you to test your P12 Key before uploading a certificate and test whether the corresponding endpoint is correct and working.
+This method will allow you to test your P12 Key before uploading a certificate and test that it is valid.

 ### Request